rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  economic growth.
-This should be obvious, but our current economic models somehow -- conveniently for those benefitting inflation -- miss this point entirely.
+This should be obvious, but our current economic models somehow -- conveniently for those benefiting from inflation -- miss this point entirely.

 Obviously, deflation due to economic contraction is bad.
-Prices shrinking because no one has money to spend, this is bad.
+Prices shrinking because no one has money to spend -- this is bad.

-However, prices dropping because of economic growth -- such as the price of consumer electronics over the last few decades, this is good, very good.
+However, prices dropping because of economic growth -- such as the price of consumer electronics over the last few decades -- this is good, very good.
 This is the good kind of deflation that never gets mentioned by fiat-funded academics
  (this is what fueled our economy